Apostolic Nunciature to the Netherlands

-The Apostolic Nunciature to the Netherlands the diplomatic mission of the Holy See to the Netherlands.
+The Apostolic Nunciature to the Netherlands is the diplomatic mission of the Holy See to the Netherlands.
 It is located in The Hague.
-The current Apostolic Nuncio is Archbishop Paul Tschang In-Nam, who was named to the position by Pope Francis on 21 March 2015.
+The current Apostolic Nuncio is Archbishop Jean-Marie Speich, who was named to the position by Pope Francis on 12 April 2025.

 The Apostolic Nunciature to the Kingdom of the Netherlands is an ecclesiastical office of the Catholic Church in the Netherlands, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the King of the Netherlands, and as delegate and point-of-contact between the Catholic hierarchy in the Netherlands and the Pope.